Shoreline Master Program Periodic Update

 - Amend Section 17E.060.840 to strike “guidelines” and “standards and guidelines” and replace with “design standards.”

 - Revise Section 17E.060.380 to correct a typo concerning double-wide manufactured homes.

 This periodic update will not re-evaluate the ecological baseline that was established as part of the last Shoreline Master Program update in 2008 and 2011; nor does it change shoreline jurisdiction or environment designations, or result in changes to Chapter 14: Shorelines of the Comprehensive Plan.

-Please contact Amanda Beck, Assistant Planner, with Planning Services if you have questions or would like to provide public comment prior to the public hearing.
-You can email comments to firstname.lastname@example.org, or by mail to Attn: Amanda Beck, 808 W. Spokane Falls Boulevard, Spokane, WA 99201-3333.
-You can also send comments to the dedicated public comment email at email@example.com.
+Please contact Amanda Beck, Assistant Planner, with Planning Services if you have questions.
+You can email her at firstname.lastname@example.org, or by mail to Attn: Amanda Beck, 808 W. Spokane Falls Boulevard, Spokane, WA 99201-3333.
+You can also send questions to the dedicated Shoreline Periodic Review email at email@example.com.